ychunhui/refarch-cognitive-analytics/docs/chattranscripts.md

 ```

 ## Browse conversation content in Cloudant console
+After few runs you can access some of the created documents using the Cloudant console.

-## Access all conversations from a given timestamp
+### Access all conversations from a given timestamp